-Well then, it seems that if we can filter aside what might be considered expansions upon what Jesus was saying, and concentrate on the central focus of each of these three injunctions, the message that emerges is not quite so complex as it first seemed.
-Moreover, that message is very consistent with all of what Jesus was urging from those who would call themselves not only believers but followers.
-We are not only to have some zest in our faith, but also to "pass the salt"

-to others, to enliven them with the same zest for life that faith brings (dare we say, as in "life abundant")!
+Well then, it seems that if we can filter aside what might be considered expansions upon what Jesus was saying, and concentrate on the central focus of each of these three injunctions, the message that emerges is not quite as complex as it first seemed.
+Moreover, that common central message is very consistent with all of what Jesus was urging from those who would call themselves not only believers but followers.
+We are not only to have some zest in our faith, but also to "pass the salt" to others, to enliven them with the same zest for life that faith brings (dare we say, as in "life abundant")!
 Not to be so overly zestful that we are toxic, causing people to spit out faith like overdone anchovies, but with just the right or appropriate spice of life eternal.
 We are urged to let our faith shine, not just in splendid isolation upon ourselves, but as a beacon of God's redeeming love in Christ, illuminating for all we meet the way to the love and acceptance and grace of God.
 And in living out our faith in this way we will be echoing Christ's fulfilling of the entire law and prophets through implementing the great commandment to love God with all that we are and to love each other as we have been loved, and in so doing to find fulfillment of his promise of life, and life abundant.
-Now there's a message we can live with!
+At the heart of it all we find not only a message we can live with, but a truly life-giving message ... thanks be to God for this gift in Christ!